sathomas/jsDataV.is/src/text/apndB/02-modelsviews.md

 });
 ```

 Now let's look inside the last two methods, starting with `initialize`.
 That method has a single statement (other than the `return` statement that we just added).
 By calling `listenTo`, it tells Backbone.js that the view wants to listen for events.
-The first parameter, `this.collection`, specifies the event target, so the statement says that the view wants to listen to events affecting the collection.
+The first parameter, which we’ll change to `this.collection`, specifies the event target, so the statement says that the view wants to listen to events affecting the collection.
 The second parameter specifies the type of events.
 In this case the view wants to know whenever the collection changes.
 The final parameter is the function Backbone.js should call when the event occurs.
 Every time the Runs collection changes, we want Backbone.js to call the view's `render` method.
 That makes sense.
 Whenever the Runs collection changes, whatever we were displaying on the page before is now out-of-date.
 To make it current, our view should refresh its contents.

 Most of the real work of a view takes place in its `render` method.
 After all, this is the code that actually creates the <span class="smcp">HTML</span> markup for the web page.
-Yeoman has gotten us started with a template, but, in the case of a collection view, that's not enough.
+Yeoman has gotten us started with a template (though again we need to change `this.model` to `this.collection`), but, in the case of a collection view, that's not enough.
 The template takes care of the <span class="smcp">HTML</span> for the collection as a whole, but it doesn't handle the models that are part of the collection.
 For the individual runs, we can use the `each` function from Underscore.js to iterate through the collection and render each run.

 As you can see from the code below, we’ve also added a `return this;` statement to each method.
 In a bit we’ll take advantage of this addition to _chain_ together calls to multiple methods in a single, concise statement.